nus-cs2103-AY2324S1/ip/docs/README.md

 # FAQ

 **Q**: The text size is too small, how do I increase the font size? \
 **A**: The window is resizeable.
 You can choose to drag from the edges of the window, or use the maximize button located at the top left of the window.

+**Q**: Why can't I `undo` the latest command? \
+**A**: You can only `undo` commands related to creating, (un)marking and deleting tasks.
+You can only undo such a command once, and the `undo` command cannot be undone.